CNN, Fox Project Gov. Newsom Will Beat Recall; Larry Elder Leads Opponents

-CNN projected Tuesday that Gov. Gavin Newsom will handily beat the recall, with two-thirds of Californians voting to keep him in early returns, and Republican Larry Elder leading the pack of challengers.
+National networks projected Tuesday that Gov. Gavin Newsom will handily beat the recall, with nearly two-thirds of Californians voting to keep him in early returns, and Republican Larry Elder leading the pack of challengers.

 The CNN projection came at 8:45 p.m., less than an hour after the polls closed.
 Republican-leaning Fox News followed a few minutes later with the same projection.